Cleaning & Organizing

 You should never use baking soda to clean any marble or quartz surfaces.
 Over time, baking soda will cause damage to the upper protective layer and eventually leave scratches on the marble or quartz.
 “Some websites recommend using baking soda on these surfaces, but stone manufacturers warn against it because they realize the potential damage that can be caused in the long run,” says Prenter.

 Baking soda can be too hard on some finishes or sealants on wood furniture.
 Cameron says that using it for cleaning can wear away the sealant, ruining the furniture.
-She suggests using a diluted dish soap mixture instead.
-Check out these secrets of people who always have a clean house.
+She suggests using a diluted dish soap mixture instead, likely one of the secrets of people who always have a clean house.

 “Although submerging your silverware in water and baking soda can quickly remove tarnish from it, the mixture is too abrasive and can cause it to lose its patina and tarnish more quickly afterward,” says Lily Cameron, cleaning supervisor at Fantastic Services.
 Cameron suggests bringing your antique silver to a professional for cleaning instead.